Hello, Dear

 More info

-You may be interested in becoming a Friend of Kumnooh, where we ask venues, artists and individuals to show their support by making a small monetary contribution to keep the lights on.
-In return for a boost in promotion, including a non-Facebook web page on our site for direct contact with the dedicated arts audience.
-Check out our first example – Chhan Dina Gallery.
+Perhaps you would consider becoming a Friend of Kumnooh, where we ask venues, artists and/or individuals to show their support by making a small monetary contribution (12 months for $75, six months for $40 or three months for $25) to keep the lights on and to increase our coverage with articles and mini-profiles.
+In return you receive a boost in promotion, including a non-Facebook web page on our site for direct contact with the dedicated arts audience.
 Queries by return email – fabianhipp@kumnooh.com.

 For a more rock’n’roll view of Phnom Penh and the wider Cambodian music scene, please check out our sister publication lengpleng.com, the long running live music gig guide.